c0de-runn3r/image-api/README.md

 To use the server API you need:
 - Installed and running RabbitMQ (default port :5672)
 - Installed and running Redis (default port :6379)
-- Setup environmental variables or make .env file (as in example)
 - run main.go

 ## Supported requests: